rxhul18/100xDevsWeb3/README.md

 # 100xDevs Web3 Development Cohort 🌐⛓️

 Welcome to my **100xDevs Web3 Development** repository!
-This repo showcases all the projects, code, and assignments I've completed as part of the **100xDevs Web3 Development Cohort** led by [Harkirat Singh](https://github.com/harkiratSingh).
+This repo showcases all the projects, code, and assignments I've completed as part of the **100xDevs Web3 Development Cohort** led by [Harkirat Singh].

 ## What's Inside 📂